Star Entertainment Group: Acquisition by Bally’s Corporation

-Bally's Corporation emerged as a possible bidder for the company in February of 2025.
+Bally's Corporation emerged as a possible bidder for the company in February 2025.
 It had been reported that they sent representatives to meet with Star officials in Australia.
 Bally’s does not run any properties outside of the US.

-In March of 2025, Bally's Corporation submitted a bid to rescue Star Entertainment.
+In March 2025, Bally's Corporation submitted a bid to rescue Star Entertainment.
 Ballys was offering $250 million for a 50.1% stake in the company.
-By April of 2025, Star was looking to Ballys to rescue the company.
+By April 2025, Star was looking to Ballys to rescue the company.

 On 7 April 2025, Star Entertainment and Bally’s reached an agreement where Bally's will acquire a controlling 56.7% stake in the company, effectively rescuing Star Entertainment from collapse.
 The $180 million deal will allow Star to keep all three of their properties and will allow Bally's to expand outside of the US for the first time in the company’s history.

 On 25 June 2025, shareholders approved the Bally’s takeover bid.

+On 21 November 2025, the New South Wales Independent Casino Commission and the Queensland Office of Liquor and Gaming Regulation granted regulatory approval for the strategic investments in The Star by Bally's Corporation and by the Mathieson family's Investment Holdings Pty Ltd, clearing the two to complete their acquisitions of stakes in the company.